 © Copyright 2016 Lundbeck.
 All rights reserved.

-Raise Your Hand is Lundbeck’s web-based awareness initiative that generates support for people with rare diseases during the month of February.
-The campaign was born of a partnership with the National Organization for Rare Disorders (NORD), the U.S. sponsor of Rare Disease Day, held annually on the last day of February.
+Raise Your Hand is Lundbeck’s web-based awareness initiative that, since 2010, has generated support for people with rare diseases during the month of February.
+The campaign was born of a partnership with the National Organization for Rare Disorders (NORD), the U.S. sponsor of Rare Disease Day, which is held annually on the last day of February.

 The campaign invites individuals to visit www.rarediseaseday.us and click on the “Raise Your Hand” icon during the month of February.
 Each unique click triggers Lundbeck to make a $1 donation to NORD’s research grant fund (up to a maximum donation of $10,000).

 In 2016, Lundbeck’s donation to NORD’s research fund supported grants related to Alveolar Capillary Dysplasia (ACD), Malonic Aciduria, and Stiff-Person Syndrome (SPS), a rare, acquired neurological disorder3 believed to affect fewer than one in 1 million people.4

 Lundbeck employees support Rare Disease Day 2011 by raising their hands in the office.